ibice/go-rsh/README.md

 Features:

-- Execute arbitrary processes other than the server shell.
+- Execute shell commands or spawn an interactive shell on the server.
-- Interactive PTY sessions used to run the commands.
+- Interactive PTY sessions are used to run the commands.
 - Client is able to exit using the exit code of the remote command.

 ## Usage